elastic/search-ui/README.md

 The provided styles and layout can be found in the [react-search-ui-views](packages/react-search-ui-views) package.

-Read the [Customization guide](https://github.com/elastic/search-ui/wiki/Customization) for more details.
+Read the [Customization guide](./ADVANCED.md#customization) for more details.

 ## FAQ 🔮

 ### Where can I learn more?

-The [wiki](https://github.com/elastic/search-ui/wiki) contains several useful guides. :sunglasses:
+The [Advanced README](./ADVANCED.md) contains several useful guides. :sunglasses:

 ### Is Search UI only for React?